vin9012d/Buffer_clone/README.md

 <h1 align="center"> Buffer Website Clone</h1>
-<h2>It's a application of managing all the social meadia account at one place with some additional features.  </h2>
+<h2>It's a application of managing all the social media account at one place with some additional features.  </h2>

 <div>
 <h1>Deployment link</h1>